nodejs/node/deps/npm/docs/content/commands/npm-ls.md

 physically at or above their location on disk.

 Also, in the years since npm got an `ls` command (in version 0.0.2!), dependency graphs have gotten much larger as a general rule.
-Therefor, in order to avoid dumping an excessive amount of content to the terminal, `npm ls` now only shows the _top_ level dependencies, unless `--all` is provided.
+Therefore, in order to avoid dumping an excessive amount of content to the terminal, `npm ls` now only shows the _top_ level dependencies, unless `--all` is provided.